Lwsvrtdz/japan-travel-app/README.md

 The application fetches weather data from an external API and displays it in a user-friendly format.
 The data includes current weather, forecast, and related places for the selected city.

+### UI/UX Design

+The reason for choosing this kind of UI/UX is to utilize the data from the API effectively and to keep it simple for users who will use this as their travel guide.
+It's easier for them to look for current weathers, forecasts and the available tourist spot inside their selected City

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.